 Welcome to the web site of Nicolàs de HilsterI am a hydrographic surveyor by education and the founding owner of a company in specialised measurements in the hydrographic and geodetic field.
 Main field of work are offset surveys and calibrations of hydrographic survey, offshore and naval vessels.
-In addition I give courses and training related to surveying and the instruments involved and have been lecturing at the bachelor hydrography course at the Maritime Institute Willem Barentsz on the isle of Terschelling, the Netherlands.
+In addition I give courses and training related to surveying and the instruments involved and have been lecturing at the Cat A bachelor hydrography course at the Maritime Institute Willem Barentsz on the isle of Terschelling, the Netherlands, between 2007 and 2016.

 In my private life I am a collector and independent researcher of nautical and geodetic instruments.
 The main focus of my research lies on instruments used for latitude determination at sea from Thomas Harriot to John Hadley and their contemporaries.
 Part of my research is creating reconstructions and replicas of the instruments and to use them in the field for a better understanding of their capabilities.
 In addition to that I am interested in geodetic instruments and their development from Martin Waldseemüller to Heinrich Wild and their contemporaries.